Souillac, Lot: Geography

 Souillac is in the upper Dordogne Valley where the river cuts through the limestone plateau of Haut-Quercy, a historic name for the northern part of the Department of Lot.
 This is part of the Massif Central, an elevated region in south central France.
 To the north of Souillac lies the commune of Lachapelle-Auzac, to the east Mayrac and Pinsac, to the south Lanzac, to the south west Peyrillac-et-Millac and Cazoulès, to the west Orliaguet and to the northwest Salignac-Eyvigues, Borrèze and Gignac.
 Souillac station has rail connections to Brive-la-Gaillarde, Cahors and Toulouse.

-The town
+Town

-Souillac is a small market town, and is the hub for the area.
+Souillac is a small market town and is the hub for the area.
 This is an agricultural region which is known for its walnuts, strawberries and quiet, rural way of life.